angela-cncf/coffee-and-kubernetes/README.md

 ### Running the K8s app

-To play with the app in `Kubernetes` you'll clearly need `Kuebernetes`.
+To play with the app in `Kubernetes` you'll clearly need `Kubernetes`.
 The demo uses [`Rancher for Desktop`](https://github.com/rancher-sandbox/rancher-desktop/releases/tag/v1.9.1) which provides both `Docker` and `K8s` in an easy to use package.
 Stick to this recommendation if it's your first time playing with these technologies.

 To interact with K8s, the standard option is to use the [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) command.
 You'll need to install it and make sure it points to Rancher's cluster before you can use the `make` helpers related to K8s.

 ### Extras

 A nice CLI tool for interacting with K8s is [`K9s`](https://github.com/derailed/k9s/releases).
-This is a primary tool for the K8s demos but remember that it is just a nice wrapper fro `kubectl` and doesn't provide additional functionality.
+This is a primary tool for the K8s demos but remember that it is just a nice wrapper for `kubectl` and doesn't provide additional functionality.

-As a final note, keep in mind that K8s and containers are primarily Linux-based environments.
+As a final note, keep in mind that K8s and containers live primarily in Linux-based environments.
 It's a good idea to get friendly with the commandline, scripting and Linux OS internals.
 The more familiar you are with these topics the easier it will be for you to understand what is going on and to dive deeper into the concepts.

 ## How to use